AdobeDocs/genstudio-for-performance-marketing.it-IT/help/user-guide/connectors/connect-channel.md

 ---

-# Connettere account di media a pagamento
+# Connect paid media accounts

-_[!DNL Data connectors]_consente l&#39;integrazione diretta tra GenStudio for Performance Marketing e gli account di rete per media a pagamento.
-Tramite la connessione agli account di canale di terze parti, è possibile scambiare dati critici, ad esempio le metriche delle prestazioni della campagna in [[!DNL Insights]](/help/user-guide/insights/overview.md), e distribuire nuovi posizionamenti di annunci con [[!DNL Activate]](/help/user-guide/activation/overview.md).
-Questa integrazione consente a GenStudio for Performance Marketing di gestire i contenuti multimediali e gli annunci e di ricevere informazioni importanti, tra cui impression, clic e conversioni, dalle campagne attive.
+_[!DNL Data connectors]_enable seamless integration between GenStudio for Performance Marketing and your paid media network accounts.
+By connecting to third-party channel accounts, you can exchange critical data, such as campaign performance metrics in [[!DNL Insights]](/help/user-guide/insights/overview.md), and you can deliver fresh ad placements with [[!DNL Activate]](/help/user-guide/activation/overview.md).
+This integration allows GenStudio for Performance Marketing to manage your media and ads while receiving valuable insights, including impressions, clicks, and conversions, from your active campaigns.

 **Per connettersi a un account multimediale a pagamento**: